-Enquiries regarding application procedures and details of courses should be made to: Dr Stephen Schwartz, Convenor, Department of French, Room D309, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168129 or 7168304) before 1 September in the year for which entry is sought.
+Enquiries regarding application procedures and details of courses should be made to:

+Dr Stephen Schwartz Convenor, Department of French Room D309, John Henry Newman Building University College Dublin Belfield, Dublin 4 before 1st September in the year for which entry is sought.
+Applications from overseas graduates should be made before 1st May of the year of entry.